 I have developed a program to counteract the symptoms of Parkinson's disease.
-Working hands-on with patients, I have found that stimulating them to re-learn their impaired motor skills results in decreased symptoms of the disease.
+Working hands-on with clients, I have found that stimulating them to re-learn their impaired motor skills results in decreased symptoms of the disease.

 My hypothesis is that exercises which target the impaired movements for Parkinson's patients appear to stimulate the brain to form new neurological pathways around its damaged areas.
 The brain and body appear to be adapting and finding new ways of moving.
 And with encouragement and feedback, patients are more mindful of controlling their movements.
+This concept is known as neuroplasticity, and you can read more about it here.

 My goal is to restore functionality and range of motion for patients so they can avoid falling and return to daily activities that they enjoy.
 I implement fun and interactive exercises which improve not only adherence to my program, but also the patient’s mood.